 Non-economic damages represent intangible and subjective losses.

-Because these damages vary significantly from one case to the next, non-economic damages may be the biggest factor affecting dog bite settlements.
+Because these damages vary significantly from one case to the next, non-economic damages may be the biggest factor affecting dog bite lawsuit settlements.

 Non-economic damages include things like: